Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 In time for dinner.

-Stew will keep us going.
+Stew will keep us going?

 Oh, yeah, yeah.

-Or is it a, maybe it's a nickname for Tuesday?
+Or is it a, maybe it's a nickname for Tuesday.

-That's why they changed it to tacos.
+That's why they changed it at Tarko.

 Yeah, it's better.

-It really could have had a rewrite,
+It really could have had a rewrite.

-like we'll get there thinking of you or something like that.
+Like, we'll get there thinking of you or something like that.

 That's just my submission.

-But I imagine it means something.
+But a problem, I imagine it means something.

-And all that matters is that people comment below.
+matters is that people comment below.

 I'm not saying this out of nowhere.
+This is Chloe related.

 Okay, great.

-As a test to make sure that they were actually Australians and it wasn't a trap, Melbourne
+As a test to make sure that they were actually Australians and it wasn't a trap,

-newton responded with young and jackson's finally convincing the operator he was australian so they
+finally convincing the operator he was Australian.

-came and got him wow and interesting so if you were if you were like a double agent or something
+So if you were like a double agent or something,

-just a little knowledge of Chloe,
+Just a little knowledge of Chloe.

-you could have brought the whole bloody operation down.
 And probably a convincing Australian accent would have helped too.

-And to be honest, Jess, if you're stranded overseas
+And to be honest, yes, like if you're stranded overseas and they tried this on you like last week,

 I'm stuffed.